 University staff will not provide professional consultation to donors in the preparation of their trust.

 In the instance of a gift of residual interest from a charitable remainder trust, the donor shall be responsible for real estate taxes, insurance, utilities and maintenance of the asset after transferring title, unless otherwise agreed by the University.
 The University retains the right to inspect the property from time-to-time to ensure that its interest is properly safeguarded.

 The donor is entitled to a charitable tax receipt for the present value of the gift calculated in current dollars.
 This valuation, known as “discounted value”, is determined by actuarial calculations provided by the CRA.

 Other Types of Gifts

-Equipment, software and other types of gifts will be considered on an individual basis in consultation with the donor, Canada Revenue Agency and the Office of Alumni Affairs and Development.
+Equipment, software and other types of gifts will be considered on an individual basis in consultation with the donor, Canada Revenue Agency and the Office of Development.